Manita-Inn/IoT-Group-1-Mini-Project/README.md

 ## Working Process Explanation

 ## Smart Feature:
+One of the smart features of this system is automatic gate control based on parking slot availability.
+The system continuously monitors the parking slots using sensors.
+If all slots are occupied, the entrance gate will remain closed even when a vehicle approaches, preventing additional vehicles from entering the parking area.

 ## Challenges Faced
 During the development of the Smart Parking System, several challenges were encountered while integrating the hardware and software components.